JBQuim/Boolean-Circuit-Evolution/README.md

 The evolutionary algorithm was challenged with creating a network of NAND gates that would take four boolean inputs and output the same value as some function `G`.
 The fitness function was the fraction of all inputs that produced the correct output, with a small penalty for size being over a certain cutoff.
 This ensured that networks would remain small.

 The first boolean functions attempted were `G1 = I₁ XOR I₂ AND I₃ XOR I₄` and `G2 = I₁ XOR I₂ OR I₃ XOR I₄`.
-Over the 50 runs, 35 and 38 reached solutions for the target function within 10⁵ generations.
+Over the 50 runs carried out for each goal, 35 and 38, for G1 and G2 respectively, reached solutions within 10⁵ generations.
 Over the runs that did reach a solution, the number of generations taken to reach a solution was 1620 (-884, 2768) and 12773 (-7016, 26286) for G1 and G2, respectively.
-It is interesting that despite G2 seemingly being of the same complexity it took about eight times as many generations to reach.
+It is interesting that despite G2 seemingly being of the same complexity it took about eight times as many generations to reach a perfect solution.
 The fitness of the most fit individual over time in a typical run is shown in Fig. 2.

 <p align="center">
   <img width="460" src="Figures/TypicalG1Run.png">
 </p>

 <p align="center">
-  Fig. 2 - the increase in fitness shows logarithmic slowdown, a common feature of evolutionary algorithms
+  Fig. 2 - Typical run with fixed goals.
+The increase in fitness shows logarithmic slowdown, a common feature of evolutionary algorithms
 </p>

 Despite both goals being strictly modular, being made out of two XOR modules and an AND/OR module, the solutions that were found had very low modularity.
 They had values of Qm of -0.06 ± 0.21 and 0.12 ± 0.19 for G1 and G2, respectively.